Prop gun: Replica guns

 Stage replicas can be made from metal, resin, plastic, or rubber.
 They cannot fire or hold any type of round and typically they produce no noise or smoke effects, these can be added during the post-production process.
 Some replica guns are equipped with an electronically triggered muzzle flash.

 Firearms as props

-Prop firearms are either real guns or specifically made to be blank firing only.
+Prop firearms are either real guns or specifically made to be blank firing only but can fire live ammunition by using a conversion kit.

 Blank ammunition has a cartridge that when fired produces realistic effects such as noise, smoke, a muzzle flash and recoil; they contain gunpowder but do not have a bullet.
 To achieve a desired visual effect, the amount of gunpowder used may vary, sometimes using more than a regular live round.

 Dummy rounds are replicas that may be used if the chambered bullets in the cylinder of a revolver are visible to the camera.
 They can be constructed from pre-used live rounds or be moulded from resin.